tez-capital/docs.tez.capital_content/en/tezbake/tutorials/how-to-bake-gui.md

 ---
-title: "> How to Bake with Peak GUI"
+title: "How to Bake with Peak GUI"
 weight: 1
 type: docs
 summary: TezBake Baking Tutorial for GUI Users